M1jdNo/Second-Try-BERTopic/README.md

 This is a [BERTopic](https://github.com/MaartenGr/BERTopic) model.
 BERTopic is a flexible and modular topic modeling framework that allows for the generation of easily interpretable topics from large datasets.

+* Trained on ~1_000_000 Wikipedia pages (first paragraph of each page).
+* Data was retrieved from: https://huggingface.co/datasets/Cohere/wikipedia-22-12-en-embeddings

 ## Usage

 To use this model, please install BERTopic: